 This is a one-day hands-on course which focuses on the knowledge and skills required to assess and treat a patient who has suffered a cardiac arrest in the pre-hospital environment.

 We will support you by providing access to our cardiac and patient assessment e-learning modules in advance of your face to face teaching session to provide you with all the knowledge you need to attend.

 The learning objectives for the day are:

-• To practise identification, treatment and management of a patient’s airway, including supraglottic airways (SGA’s) and familiarisation with capnography and its place in cardiac arrest management.
+- To practice identification, treatment and management of a patient’s airway, including supraglottic airways (SGAs).

 - To discuss use of and demonstrate safe insertion of intraosseous (IO) needle.

 - To practice identification, treatment and management of cardiac arrest and demonstrate safe and effective basic life support (BLS) advanced life support (ALS) and use of the Automated External Defibrillator (AED).

 - To discuss both the shockable and the non-shockable rhythm sides of the ALS algorithm and demonstrate effective care for the patient using both sides.

-After lunch we spend the afternoon working through simulated scenarios as a team, pulling your knowledge and skills together.
+- After lunch we spend the afternoon working through scenarios as a team, pulling your knowledge and skills together.
 We will work through the care and treatment of the patient in shockable and non-shockable rhythms, increasing the complexity of the patient presentations as we progress.

-Feedback and debrief is central to all aspects of our day with you and our aim is to leave you more confident and competent in managing the care of the critically ill cardiac patient.
+- Feedback and debrief is central to all aspects of our day with you and our aim is to leave you more confident and competent in managing the care of the critically ill cardiac patient.

 This is a 1-day course, starting at 08.30 with registration and refreshments and ends at 16.30.